Peter Parker (The Amazing Spider-Man film series): Characterization and analysis

-The Amazing Spider-Man series

-The Amazing Spider-Man (2012)
+Fictional character biography

+Early life

-Peter is first seen in the film as a six-year-old boy, as his father Richard Parker drops him off at his Uncle Ben and Aunt May's house after discovering that his documents were ransacked.
-Richard tells his son that he and his mother will be back after going on a mission, but they both mysteriously disappear.
-Years later in 2012, Peter is now a high school student at Midtown Science High School in New York City.
+Peter Parker was born to Richard and Mary Parker in August, 1995.
+In 2001, Richard drops him off at his Uncle Ben and Aunt May's house after discovering that his documents were ransacked.
+Richard tells his son that he and his mother will be back after going on a mission.
+Peter's parents were later reported to have died due to a plane crash leaving him orphaned at the age of seven.
+Peter was raised by his aunt and uncle and was childhood best friends with Harry Osborn.

+At the age of eleven, Peter was told by Harry that his father, Norman (who is the head of Oscorp) had decided to send him to a boarding school.
+The two said their goodbyes, and from that time Peter spent his childhood friendless.

+Years later, Peter is now a high school student at Midtown Science High School in New York City.
 Though not one of the popular students, he excels in his studies while getting picked on by school athlete Flash Thompson.
 After Gwen Stacy breaks up a fight between Peter and Flash in which Flash attacks Peter for defending another student he was picking on, Peter and Gwen begin to flirt with one another.

+Oscorp

 After discovering a briefcase containing his father's work, and with encouragement from Uncle Ben, Peter seeks out his father's co-worker, Dr. Curtis Connors.
 Peter immediately searches the Internet for information about Richard and Connors' work, which leads him to discover his parents' death in a plane crash.
 Peter sneaks into Oscorp, posing as one of the interns, and locates the one-armed Dr. Connors after bumping into Gwen, who is an actual intern there.
-Connors is being pressed by his superior, Dr. Ratha, to devise a cure for the dying head of Oscorp, Norman Osborn, and wants the cure for himself to regenerate his own arm.
+Connors is being pressed by his superior, Dr. Ratha, to devise a cure for the dying Norman, and wants the cure for himself to regenerate his own arm.
 After Peter manages to sneak inside the biocable lab, a moment of curiosity leads to him touching the webs, causing several genetically-modified spiders to fall on him, one of which bites him in the back.
 On the subway ride home, he discovers he has developed spider-like abilities, such as super-strength, sharp senses, reflexes, agility, and speed.

 Peter later visits Connors at his home, revealing he is Richard's son and gives Connors his father's "decay rate algorithm," the missing piece in Connors' experiments on regenerating limbs.
 In school, Peter is put in detention after using his new abilities to humiliate Flash.
 His uncle changes work shifts to meet with the principal and ask Peter to walk Aunt May home for him that night.
 Peter forgets to do so, distracted while at Oscorp helping Connors regenerate the limb of a laboratory mouse with a new serum.
-At home, he and Ben argue, and Peter leaves.
-At a nearby deli, a cashier refuses to let Peter buy milk when Peter is two cents short.
-When a thief suddenly raids the store, Peter allows him to escape.
-While searching for Peter, Ben attempts to stop the thief and is killed.
-The thief escapes as Peter finds Ben dead on the sidewalk.